leurdo/carbon-taxonomy-field/README.md

 # Taxonomy Carbon Field

 Carbon Fields extension, adding "taxonomy" field type.
-It is select with ajax load and creation of new term.
+This is select with ajax load and creation of new term.
+Now multiselect is also supported (see Usage).

 ### Requirements